-Tyler Scott enters his first year as the Sports Information Director at Kansas City Kansas Community College.
+Tyler Scott enters his second year as the Sports Information Director at Kansas City Kansas Community College.

 Scott has over eight years of Sports Information experience working at various schools at the NAIA level.
 He comes to KCKCC from the University of Saint Mary in Leavenworth, Kan. where he spent the last three and a half years covering 22 sports, including the volleyball team who made their first ever NAIA National Tournament appearance in 2019, as well as the nationally-recognized cross country and track and field teams who made the National Championships every year during his time.
 He also created the first ever Athletics Instagram account, which gained over 1,200 followers.